 Hymn study is a simple way to pass the heritage of hymns on to our children.
 Use this study to help your family learn more about the hymn “Amazing Grace.”

 John Newton, author of “Amazing Grace,” was born July 24, 1725, in London, England.
-His mother died when he was only six years old.
-At age eleven, John left school and joined his father’s ship, leading a rough sailor’s life.
+His mother, a godly woman, died when he was only six years old.
+At age eleven, John left school and joined his father’s merchant ship, leading a rough sailor’s life.

-As a young adult, Newton became the captain of his own slave ship.
-On March 10, 1748, his ship encountered a severe storm on the return trip from Africa to England.
-Newton began to read Imitation of Christ during the stormy voyage.
-The storm and the spiritual book were used by the Holy Spirit to bring John Newton to Christ.
+As a young adult, Mr. Newton became the captain of his own slave ship.
+On May 10, 1748, his ship encountered a severe storm on the return trip from Africa to England.
+When it seemed that there was no hope of saving the ship, Newton exclaimed in desperation, “Lord, have mercy upon us!”

-The tune “Amazing Grace” is an early American folk melody, first known as the plantation melody “Loving Lambs.”
-Its earliest known publication was in The Virginia Harmony compiled by James P.Carrell and David S. Clayton in 1831.
+“Amazing Grace” has been sung to many different tunes over the years.
+The tune used today is an early American folk melody, first known as “Loving Lambs.”
+Its earliest known publication was in The Virginia Harmony, which was compiled in 1831.

 (Last stanza by an unknown author)